img

 • feel depressed

-• have signs of a blood clot, such as lower leg pain, chest pain, trouble breathing; weakness, tingling, trouble speaking, or vision problems
+• have signs of a blood clot, such as lower leg pain or swelling, chest pain, trouble breathing

 Conclusion

 The birth control shot is a prescribed injection given every 3 months and one of a number of methods available to help prevent pregnancy.
 The only birth control shot available in the US is the Depo-Provera injection.
 The shot is effective in preventing pregnancy, but also known to cause serious side effects, including loss of bone density.
-It is therefore essential to discuss fully the side effects and your suitability for the birth control shot with your doctor, before deciding whether or not the shot is right for you.
+It is therefore essential to discuss the side effects and your suitability for the birth control shot with your doctor, before deciding whether or not the shot is right for you.

 References